department-of-veterans-affairs/vets-design-system-documentation/src/_components/table.md

 #### Using the standard table

-* **Align data according to the content.**
-  * Always top align all data in rows.
-  * Numerical data is right-aligned.
-  * Textual data is left-aligned.
-  * Headers are aligned with their data.
-  * Do not center align.
 * **Wrap instead of truncate content.** This reduces confusion in case headers start with the same word.
-* **Be selective about using column sort.**
-  * Sort should only be included in a table if it can assist the user in completing a task.

 #### Using responsive stacked tables